 With a mix of no-coder makers, solution pushers, and great people you can learn from in this industry, we hope you gain insight into how your thought starter can become a concept and a finished product!

 Keep reading to learn more!

-So here is the list for you in the alphabetical order:
+So here is the list for you:

 We have to start this blog post of the best no-code makers and influencers off with the man himself, Ben Tossell.
 He is the pinnacle of no-code with his website, Makerpad, which is literally a hand-holding step-by-step guide to the no-coder community.
 It essentially teaches people no-code and empowers them to build their own applications.

 It started with Ben being questioned on how he builds his ideas so quickly; people were not that interested in his ideas so much as they were interested in how he was actualizing them so he capitalized on that sentiment as his idea.
 Smart, huh?

 What’s even more mind-blowing is that Makerpad generated $200,000 in sales… in less than a year!
 And that’s not it.
 This was his side hustle.
 He was working as Earnest Capital’s platform head at the time.

 Another one in our list of the best no-code influencers, Bram Kanstein is a non-technical product builder who also teaches the same to people who are not well-equipped in no-code with an online course called startupstash.com; it has come to be known as the most successful product on Product Hunt ever.

 He discovered no-code through Carrd.co and built his websites with it.
 He then expanded upon his startup with automation using Zapier and managing tasks using Trello.
 With all this knowledge, he curated a “stash” of information and tools for startups all over.
 A startup to help you build startups, startupstash helps democratize and execute ideas by the massive number of people with business starters who cannot code.